 1. Stores - Global containers

-Stores are defined with the store keyword and can only have functions
+Stores are defined with the store keyword and can only have functions and states

 Stores are: